Consumers prefer soft, moist bread

 - Sensea® is the only enzymatic solution on the market delivering new tender texture, moister mouthfeel and better melting in packaged bread from day one

 - Sensea Wrap® delivers best-in-class mechanical strength and less stickiness in flour tortillas, and simplifies production planning, distribution and logistics.

-Industrial muffins, pound and sponge cakes keep a freshly-baked quality longer with Novozymes OptiCake®.
+Industrial muffins, pound and sponge cakes keep a freshly-baked quality longer with Novozymes OptiCake® Excel.
 This unique enzymatic product excels at slowing down the staling process in high-sugar cakes.

 - Keeps softness, moistness and texture throughout storage

 - Higher volume, better shape, better crumb

 - Easy formulation into flour, improvers and premixes

 Today’s consumers demand more from packaged baked goods.
 Bread and tortillas need to not only be healthy, but also taste freshly baked.
 Cakes need to look attractive and taste delicious.
 And they all need to accomplish this in the most natural way possible.
 This presents a challenge to the baking industry.

 The loss of fresh eating quality in these types of baked goods is caused by changes in the starch structure of the flour that start to occur immediately after baking.
 With the use of enzymes – selective alpha-amylases – this starch structure can be modified to prolong the freshness that consumers love.